Meatless meals: The benefits of eating less meat

 The health factor

-A plant-based diet, which emphasizes fruits, vegetables, grains, beans, legumes and nuts, is rich in fiber, vitamins and other nutrients.
-And people who don't eat meat — vegetarians — generally eat fewer calories and less fat, weigh less, and have a lower risk of heart disease than nonvegetarians do.
+A plant-based diet focuses on fruits, vegetables, grains, beans, peas, lentils and nuts.
+It's rich in fiber, vitamins and other nutrients.
+And people who don't eat meat, called vegetarians, generally eat fewer calories and less fat.
+They also tend to weigh less.
+And they have a lower risk of heart disease than nonvegetarians do.

-Even reducing meat intake has a protective effect.
-Research shows that people who eat red meat are at an increased risk of death from heart disease, stroke or diabetes.
-Processed meats also increase the risk of death from these diseases.
-And what you don't eat can also harm your health.
-Diets low in nuts, seeds, seafood, fruits and vegetables also increase the risk of death.
+Research shows that people who eat red meat are at a higher risk of death from heart disease, stroke or diabetes.
+Processed meats also make the risk of death from these diseases go up.

 How much protein do you need?

 Most Americans get enough protein in their diets.
-The Daily Value for protein is 50 grams based on a 2,000-calorie diet.
+The recommended daily intake of protein for adults is about 50 grams.

-Of course, your individual protein needs will vary based on factors such as body size, medical conditions and activity level.
-Adults generally need about 5 1/2 ounces of proteins a day — and remember you can choose from more than meat.
+Of course, your protein needs will vary with age, weight, health, pregnancy, activity level and other factors.
+Adults need about 5 to 7 ounces of protein-rich foods a day.
+And keep in mind, you can choose from more than one protein source.

-The Dietary Guidelines for Americans recommends choosing a variety of proteins, including eggs, low-fat milk and products made from it, beans and peas, soy products, and unsalted nuts and seeds.
+The Dietary Guidelines for Americans recommends choosing a variety of proteins.
+These include eggs, low-fat milk and products made from it, beans, peas, lentils, soy products, and unsalted nuts and seeds.

 If you're eating a higher calorie protein source, stick to smaller portions.
-For example, enjoy just 1/2 ounce of nuts, or 1-2 tablespoons of peanut butter.
+For example, enjoy just 1/2 ounce of nuts, or 1 to 2 tablespoons of peanut butter.

 The guidelines also suggest replacing protein foods that are higher in solid fats with choices that are lower in solid fats and calories.
-The fats in meat, poultry, eggs and high-fat dairy products such as cheese are considered solid fats, while the fats in seafood, nuts and seeds are considered oils.
+The fats in meat, poultry, eggs and high-fat dairy products such as cheese are called solid fats.
+The fats in seafood, nuts and seeds are called oils.

 Try meatless meals once or twice a week

-You don't have to go cold turkey.
+You don't have to get rid of all meat all at once.
 Instead, try easing into meatless meals.
-Consider going meatless one day a week.
+Think about going meatless one day a week.
+You may find you'll want to add more days.

 If you don't like the idea of a whole day without meat, start with a couple of meatless dinners each week.
-Plan meals that feature your favorite entrees that are typically meatless, such as lasagna, soup or pasta salad.
+Plan meals that use your favorite recipes that are typically meatless, such as lasagna, soup, pasta and vegetable salad.
 Or try substituting the following protein-rich foods for meat in your favorite recipes:

-- Vegetarian refried beans — a good substitute for meat in burritos and tacos
+- Vegetarian refried beans can be used instead of meat in burritos and tacos.

 When meat is on the menu